The personal journey behind Lovely Messy Humans

 How we can work together

-• Each month, I host live sessions exploring the science of being human— how our brains, bodies and conditioning shape us.
+• Each month, I host live sessions exploring the science of being human – how our brains, bodies and conditioning shape us.
 At the moment, these talks are focused on the neuroscience of self-harm and emotional regulation.
 More topics will be coming soon!

 • I design and deliver tailored sessions for schools, organisations and teams who want to deepen emotional understanding, improve wellbeing, and create environments where people can thrive.
-Whether it’s emotional regulation, self-harm awareness, or leadership through a human lens, I bring science and compassion together in ways support transformation and create lasting impact.
+Whether it’s emotional regulation, self-harm awareness, or leadership through a human lens, I bring science and compassion together in ways that support transformation and create lasting impact.

 • I work 1:1 and in small groups with people who want to better understand themselves, move through challenges or grow into new possibilities – whether personally or professionally.
 My approach combines neuroscience, lived experience and gentle accountability to support meaningful, lasting change.